-By enrolling in UBC’s Extended Health Plan, you are also covered for medical services and expenses that are not covered by MSP, such as prescription drugs, vision care and more.
+To be eligible to enrol in UBC’s Extended Health Plan, you must be eligible and enroled in the Medical Services Plan of BC or another Canadian public health plan.
+UBC’s Extended Health Plan, provides you with coverage for medical services and expenses that are not covered by MSP, such as prescription drugs, vision care and more.

 How do I enrol in MSP?

 If you are a resident of British Columbia, you must enrol in MSP.
 By law, MSP is mandatory for all eligible residents and their dependents.
 If you are coming to UBC from outside of BC or Canada, see the section below.

 Information on how to apply for MSP is available through the Medical Services Plan website.

 Proof of coverage

 Your BC Services Card is proof of your MSP enrolment.
 Your BC Services Card contains your 9 digit personal health number.

 If you are new to BC and Canada, once you are enrolled for MSP you will receive a notice that explains how you and your family members can get your BC Services Card (with photo).